jdhao/nvim-config/docs/README.md

 ## Mac

-It is recommended to install neovim via [Homebrew](https://brew.sh/) on MacOS.
+It is recommended to install neovim via [Homebrew](https://brew.sh/) on macOS.
 Simply run the following command:

 ```
 brew install neovim
-# If you want to install latest version of neovim, use the following command
+# If you want to install the latest version of neovim, use the following
-# instead.
+# command instead.
 # brew install --HEAD neovim
 ```